 Most large supermarkets (Safeway, QFC, and, especially, Costco) have floral departments that can be pretty large in some cases.
 That might work, but that's not what you really need.

-Many of such stores carry catalogs of special occasion bouquets and wedding flower collections.
-These are typically cheaper than the flowers you would get directly from your local florist (a typical bridal bouquet would cost $60-100, for example).
+Many of such stores carry catalogs of special occasion bouquets and wedding flowers collections.
+These are typically cheaper than the wedding flowers you would get directly from your local florist (a typical bridal bouquet would cost $60-100, for example).
 However, there is little or no room for negotiation on the price as well what would be included in the package (or in which quantities).

-Also, as these flowers are generally shipped a few days before the wedding, they are typically not as fresh as those found at your local florist (some flowers may also be damaged during the shipment).
+Also, as these flowers are generally shipped a few days before the wedding, they are typically not as fresh as those found at your local florist (some wedding flowers may also be damaged during the shipment).

-If you are shopping online, we at WeddingVenture.com tend to notice one fact - the moment you specify on a site that you need the flowers for the wedding, not just a ton or red roses for "any" occasion, the price automatically gets multiplied by 10 - even it's the same roses that you'd be getting.
+If you are shopping online, we at WeddingVenture.com tend to notice one fact - the moment you specify on a site that you need the flowers for the wedding, not just a ton of red roses for "any" occasion, the price automatically gets multiplied by 10 - even it's the same roses that you'd be getting.
 Watch out for that :)

 Other than that, ordering wedding flowers online can give you the most flexibility and choice.
 Most options would be delivered by local florists anyway - and in most cases, can be delivered overnight.

-This is definitely the most affordable but also most time-consuming option.
-You would need to decide what type of a flower bouquets you would want (by scouting local stores' floral departments) well in advance, buy all other necessary supplies (ribbons, ties, pins, etc.), as well as enlist the help of your family and friends who will create the arrangements on the day (or the day before) your wedding.
+This is definitely the most affordable but also the most time-consuming option.
+You would need to decide what type of flower bouquets you would want (by scouting local stores' floral departments) well in advance, buy all other necessary supplies (ribbons, ties, pins, etc.), as well as enlist the help of your family and friends who will create the arrangements on the day (or the day before) your wedding.